cgilles/digikam-install-deps/README.md

 Before to start Qt compilation, please take a look in self documented config.sh configuration file.

+NOTE: Wayland support is disabled in Qt and KDE frameworks.

 * Build

 To start Qt compilation use these scripts: